Anthony Albanese’s approval rating in 2024 has fallen, influenced by the country’s cost of living, economic performance, and handling of key issues.

 1) National Anti-Corruption Commission Bill 2022

-As promised by the Labor Party, the Albanese Government delivered its promise to legislate the country’s long-awaited National Anti-Corruption Commission (NACC).
-As of the 29th of November 2022, the bill establishing the commission has passed through both the Australian House of Representatives and the Senate.
-The commission is expected to be finalized by mid-2023.
-The committee will have independent powers to investigate serious or systemic corruption across the Commonwealth public sector by ministers, parliamentarians, and employees of all government entities.
-It will also ensure strong protection for whistleblowers.
+As promised, the Albanese Government has delivered on its commitment to establish a National Anti-Corruption Commission (NACC).
+The bill passed both the Australian House of Representatives and the Senate by November 29, 2022, and is expected to be finalized by mid-2023.
+The commission will have independent powers to investigate corruption in the Commonwealth public sector, including ministers, parliamentarians, and government employees.
+It will also provide protection for whistleblowers.

 2) Energy Price Relief Plan